kean/Nuke/Demo/README.md

 HEIC, two GIFs (the long one has 200 frames), and an APNG, all drawn and encoded the first time a load asks for them, plus a WebP, an animated WebP, and a video bundled in `Resources/Fixtures`.
 The generated ones are the same bytes on every run, so a run on fixtures can be compared with the last one.
+The one exception is the animated HEIC, a file in the app bundle online and offline.

 Every pipeline's delegate sends a request for a fixture, and every request while offline, to the fixture loader, which also answers the demo's network